Baby bottle tooth decay is the term that describes tooth decay in infants and young children. It may also be called:

 - Have a dentist inspect your child’s teeth regularly.

+Oral health habits are first started at home.
+As your infant grows, it’s time to consider other preventive measures with the help of a pediatric dentist.
 Your child’s first dentist’s visit should occur within six months after the first tooth appears.
-According to the American Dental Association, children should see a dentist before their first birthday (ADA).
+In fact, the ADA recommends that children should see a dentist before their first birthday.